Maksuzs2401/5-Stage-MIPS-pipeline/5-Stage Pipeline README.md

 While I have tried to implement control hazard unit.
 I have used a dedicated adder for calculating branch address using assign statement.
 The flushing takes place in stage-2.
 But I am not getting the correct output.

-File Structure
-.
-├── src/
-│   └── risc_adv.v       # The main Verilog source for the processor core.
-└── sim/
-    └── risc_adv_tb.v    # The testbench file used for simulation.

 How to Run the Simulation
 This project can be simulated using any standard Verilog simulator (like Xilinx Vivado's XSim, ModelSim/QuestaSim, or Icarus Verilog).